 - Tomato sauce (1 can or 15 oz)

 What you’ll need to do:

-Stir it all together and then just let it simmer for 10-ish minutes.
+- Stir it all together and then just let it simmer for 10 minutes or so.

 Olé!
 You’re done!
 Now you can use the sauce immediately, or put it in an airtight container and store it in the fridge for later.